 As a garnish, dill is excellent on cold soups featuring beets, cucumbers, or yogurt, or on tzatziki, the traditional Greek cucumber yogurt salad.
 Dill weed pairs particularly well with all types of seafood.
 It is also good with spreads, sour cream, cream cheese, and lamb.

-If you have to do a swap, 1 tablespoon chopped fresh dill is the equivalent of 1 teaspoon dried dill weed.
+If you have to substitute dill weed and dill seed, 1 tablespoon chopped fresh dill is the equivalent of 1 teaspoon dried dill weed.
 Some recipes will call for weight rather than volume, or vice versa, and it's helpful to know that 1/2 ounce fresh dill yields about 1/2 cup leaves.

 Where to Buy Dill